santhosh-2504/create-thiz-app/README.md

 Stop copying boilerplate.
 Stop configuring routers.
 Start building.

-This CLI generates a clean Express starter powered by **THIZ.js** — giving you file-based routing, convention-based middleware, and hot reload out of the box.
+This CLI generates a clean Express starter powered by **THIZ.js** — giving you file-based routing, convention-based middleware, hot reload, and a built-in route inspector out of the box.
 No webpack, no complex setup, just a backend that works.

 ## Quick Start